 Newsletters, conferences, personal contacts, and written notices will be utilized to establish and maintain an open line of communication.
-In addition, our website and other internet and electronic sources will be kept up-to-date in an effort to inform families.
-All LMS staff members will make every effort to communicate positively and work effectively with parents and community members.
-Parents may requests conferences from teachers, administrators, and staff at any time to discuss any concerns or suggestions.
+In addition, our website and other internet and electronic sources will be kept up to date in an effort to inform families.
+All Hughes Road Elementary staff members will make every effort to communicate positively and work effectively with parents and community members.